Shadowowl888/WEB103-FinalProject/milestones/milestone5.md

 ### 4. Reflecting on your web development journey so far, how have you grown since the beginning of the course?

-We've learned so much about the fundementals backend development and how it is connected to the database and front end.
+We've learned so much about the fundementals of backend development and how it is connected to the database and front end.

 ### 5. Looking ahead, what are your goals related to web development, and what steps do you plan to take to achieve them?

-We would like to learn more about advanced web development caoncepts, like CI/CD and setting up your own database.
+We would like to learn more about advanced web development concepts, like CI/CD and setting up your own database.